f5devcentral/f5-big-iq-lab/docs/class6/module5/lab3.rst

 Now the necessary objects have been renamed on the BIG-IP, let's remove the device from its own Silo and re-discover and re-import it into BIG-IQ.

-1. From the Device tab > BIG-IP Devices, select **SJC-vBIGIP01.termmarc.com** and click on **Remove All Services**
+1. From the Devices tab > BIG-IP Devices, select **SJC-vBIGIP01.termmarc.com** and click on **Remove All Services**

 .. image:: ../pictures/img_module5_lab3-1.png